danielwagener/docs/addons/intercom/ConversationPanelConfiguration.md

 > * [Authorized Intercom Connection](GettingStarted.md)
 > * [Jira _Administer projects_ Permission](https://confluence.atlassian.com/adminjiracloud/managing-project-permissions-776636362.html)

-## Enable/Disable Intercom Issue Panel
+## Enable/Disable Conversation Panel

-By enabling/disabling the toggle button next to the Intercom Issue Panel title you can enable/disable the whole feature.
+By enabling/disabling the toggle button *Enable Conversation Panel* you can enable/disable the whole feature.

-This is useful if you don't want the add-on to render the Intercom panel on your Jira issue page.
+This is useful if you don't want the add-on to render the Conversation panel on your Jira issue page.

-## Configure Contact Source

-You can specify how Intercom for Jira fetches Contacts.
-Choose between **Linked conversations** or **Issue reporter's email**.

-With **Linked conversations** selected, Intercom for Jira will search your issue for conversation URLs ([Linked Conversations](ConversationLinking.md)) and extract the associated Intercom Users/Leads from those.
-The resulting Intercom Contacts will be shown on the panel.

-If you select **Issue reporter's email** the issue reporter's email address will be matched against Intercom Users and Leads.
-Matching Intercom Contacts will be shown on the panel.

 ## Configure Visible Fields

 This setting allows you to configure visible fields for Intercom Users and Leads.
-Visible fields will show up on the [Intercom Panel](IntercomIssuePanel.md) in the order defined.
+Visible fields will show up when rendering users in the [Conversation Panel](ConversationPanel.md) in the order defined.
 In addition to *Intercom standard fields* you can also configure [custom attributes](#custom-attributes).

 * [Add Field to Visible Fields](#add-field-to-visible-fields)